VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 > are persisent, not transient local caches as we have implemented in
 > our project.

+## Publishing events in parallel

+This optimization proved to be one of the most significant in terms of improving the throughput of event messages in the system.
+The team went through several interations to obtain the best results:

+* Iteration 1: This approach used the [Parallel.ForEach][pforeach] method with a custom partitioning scheme to assign messages to partitions and to set an upper bound on the degree of parallelism.
+This approach used synchronous Windows Azure Service Bus API calls to publish the messages.
+* Iteration 2: This approach used some asynchronous API calls.
+This approach required the use of custom semaphore-based throttling to handle the asynchronous callbacks correctly.
+* Iteration 3: This approach uses dynamic throttling that takes into account the transient failures that indicate to many messages are being sent in a partition.
+This approach uses more asynchronous Windows Azure Service Bus API calls.

+## Filtering messages in subscriptions

+This optimization adds filters to the Windows Azure Service Bus topic subscriptions to avoid reading messages that would later be ignored by the handlers associated with the subscription.

+**MarkusPersona:** Here we are taking advantage of a feature provided by Windows Azure Service Bus.

+## Creating a dedicated receiver for the **SeatsAvailability** aggregate

+This enables the receiver for the **SeatsAvailability** aggreagte to use a session Id in the command messages to use sessions to guarantee the ordering of the messages.
+This avoids a potential bottleneck in the session if the system is scaled out horizontally and there are multiple, active conferences.

+## Caching conference information

+This optimization caches several read models that the public conference web site uses extensively.
+It includes logic to determine how to keep the data in the cache based on the number of available seats for a particular conference: if there are plenty of seats available the system can cache the data for a long period of time, but if there are very few seats available the data is not cached.

+> **GaryPersona:** Here we are switching between autonomy and authority
+> based on the number of remaining seats.
+When there are lots of
+> available seats, favoring autonomy enables us to improve performance
+> by using the cache.
+When there are very few seats available we favor
+> authority to ensure we have accurate data at the cost of reduced
+> performance in this particular circumstance.

 ## Other optimizations

 The team performed some additional optimizations that are listed in the